 Train up a child in the way he should go, and when he is old he will not depart from it.
 Proverbs 22:6

-To train your children is to Coach your children and what I love so much about this is that in the word of God there is much scripture pertaining to running the good race and if you think about this in today’s athletic area, there are those who race and they have coaches who train them so that they can finish the race in first place.
+To train your children is to Coach your children and what I love so much about this is that in the word of God, there is much scripture pertaining to running the good race and if you think about this in today’s athletic area, there are those who race and they have coaches who train them so that they can finish the race in the first place.

 Much like parenting, we are to coach our children to run the race and train them to finish the good race set before them and the best way to do this is of course by example in our own lives and always being there for them, coaching them along the way and keeping them focused on the finish line.

-Jesus was an example to us on how we are to live, and so we are an example to our children on how they are to live.
+Jesus was an example to us of how we are to live, and so we are an example to our children on how they are to live.
 Children do not listen to what you say, they do what you do and we all know this to be true generation after generation!